jf87/FootballDB/README.md

-# FootballDB: Exploring NL-to-SQL Systems in the Real-World
+# FootballDB: Evaluating the Data Model Robustness of Text-to-SQL Systems Based on Real User Queries

-This repository contains both the data and code to reproduce the results of "FootballDB: Exploring NL-to-SQL Systems in the Real-World".
+This repository contains both the data and code to reproduce the results of "FootballDB: Evaluating the Data Model Robustness of Text-to-SQL Systems Based on Real User Queries".

 ![plot](./deployment.png)